Ariane 6: Test vehicle development: 2016–2021

 The horizontal assembly process was inspired by the Russian tradition for Soyuz and Proton launchers – which had more recently been applied to the American Delta IV and Falcon 9 boosters – with a stated goal of halving production costs.

 The industrial production process was completely overhauled, allowing synchronized workflow between several European production sites moving at a monthly cadence, which would enable twelve launches per year, doubling Ariane 5's yearly capacity.
 To further lower the price, Ariane 6 engines were to use 3D printed components.
 Ariane 6 was to be the first large rocket to use a laser ignition system developed by Austria's Carinthian Research Center (CTR), that was previously deployed in automotive and turbine engines.
 A solid state laser offers an advantage over electrical ignition systems in that it is more flexible with regards to the location of the plasma within the combustion chamber, offers a much higher pulse power and can tolerate a wider range of fuel-air mixture ratios.

-Reorganisation of the industry behind a new launch vehicle, leading to a creation of Airbus Safran Launchers, also started a review by the French government, into tax matters, and the European Commission over a possible conflict of interest if Airbus Defence and Space, a satellite manufacturer were to purchase launches from ASL.
+Reorganisation of the industry behind a new launch vehicle, leading to the creation of Airbus Safran Launchers (ASL), also started a review by the French government into tax matters, and the European Commission over a possible conflict of interest if Airbus Defence and Space, a satellite manufacturer, were to purchase launches from ASL.

-While development was initially slated to be substantially complete in 2019, with an initial launch in 2020, the initial launch date has slipped several times: first to 2021 then to 2022 and 2023.
-As of October 2022, Arianespace expects the maiden flight to occur in 2023.
+While development was initially slated to be substantially complete in 2019, with an initial launch in 2020, the initial launch date has slipped several times: first to 2021, then to 2022, then to 2023, and then to 2024.
+In October 2022, Arianespace expected the maiden flight to occur in 2023, although in December 2023, Arianespace once again set the flight to occur on 15 June 2024.
+In June 2024, ESA Executive said its first launch was postponed to July 9, 2024.
+The maiden flight VA262 took place 9 July 2024 and successfully orbited some satellites even though the mission did suffer some problems.